-In this case the laikaSite task will generate EPUB and/or PDF files in the root directory of your output, in addition to the generated HTML site.
-The name of the files will be <project-name>-<version>.<epub| pdf> by default.
-You can change it with:
+In this case the laikaSite task will generate EPUB and/or PDF files in the configured download directory of your output, (by default /downloads) in addition to the generated HTML site.
+The name of the files will be cproject-name>.<epublpdf> by default.
+You can change these defaults with: